12-Month Parasite Prevention

 - Mother-to-offspring transmission: in utero or via mother's milk

-- Ingestion of infected fleas or rodents
+- Ingestion of infected fleas or rodents: a common source of tapeworms and other intestinal parasites

 Zoonotic risks